1,000+ Opportunities

 State Performance Plans/Annual Performance Reports (SPP/APR) Continuous Improvement Visit Letters IDEA Part B Differentiated Monitoring and Support (DMS) Reports State / Local Education Agencies Preschool Grants for Children with Disabilities Office of Special Education and Rehabilitative Services (OSERS) Page Last Reviewed: July 10, 2025

-Based on current listing details, eligibility includes: State educational agencies in the 50 States, the District of Columbia, and the Commonwealth of Puerto Rico.
+According to the current listing, eligibility includes: State educational agencies in the 50 States, the District of Columbia, and the Commonwealth of Puerto Rico.
 Local educational agencies apply to their State educational agency for sub-grants.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program